 As a strategy, brute-force marketing is less than effective.
 You can’t just add more and more until your customers relent — nor is that goal.
 That kind of approach is counter-productive, as it often leaves your customers feeling frustrated and annoyed, not appreciated and engaged.
 It also wastes time and resources.

-The Influence of Loyalty on Behavior
+The Influence of Loyalty on Consumer Behavior

 Loyalty programs have a meaningful impact on your customer’s shopping habits.
 Customer loyalty research from Forrester shows that, across multiple customer demographics, loyalty programs influence a wide range of behavior, including: